abpframework/abp/docs/en/ui-themes/lepton-x/blazor.md

 ---

 ## Source-Code
-You can download the source-code of the LeptonX Theme according to you your ABP Commercial License.
+You can download the source-code of the LeptonX Theme according to you your ABP License.

 Visit the [LeptonX Source Code](index#source-code) section to download the source-code.